 So, last night after a fun evening of gaming with my hubby (an addicting board game called Viticulture, followed by Soul Calibur IV on the PS3), Mark decided to open up a bottle of liquor that we purchased locally a year or two ago.

 In general I prefer to review liquors that we purchased on holidays in exotic locations, and not things we could find at the corner liquor store.
 But this one was too unusual to ignore on many levels: Mary Jane’s Primo Hemp Vodka.
 Yes, you read that correctly.
-Hemp vodka.
+This is a hemp vodka review.

 And yup.
 This is made in Canada.
 We actually picked this one up in Banff, Alberta, at a cramped, cluttered little liquor store.
 Nothing had prices and several items were coated with a fine layer of dust.

 Mark spotted this bottle and decided it was interesting enough to give it a try.
 But we hadn’t opened it until last night.

 The company making Mary Jane’s Primo Hemp Vodka is Orchard City Distilling in the Okanagan Valley, British Colombia.
 According to their website, it is “banned in the USA.”
 This makes the product sound edgy and dangerous.
 But remember, Kinder Surprise Eggs are also illegal in the USA.
 So I’m pretty sure it’s safe to drink.
 There are just different standards for labeling and ingredient additives in different countries.
 No biggie.

 Anyway, Mark opened up the bottle last night, took a sniff, exclaimed, “whoa!” and passed me the bottle.
 The first sniff….was not good.
 It reminded me of….the best way I can describe it, is did you ever drink soy milk when it first came out?
 And it had a very strong, distinct, earthy smell and flavour, a cross between wet cardboard and Play-Doh?
 That’s what this reminded me of.
 It wasn’t like new-mown grass, or wet hay in a farmer’s field, or even an AC/DC concert.
 This was just…yeah, there are no words.